emmajsadams/personal-website/README.md

 This project uses TailwindCSS, PostCSS, and CSSModules.
 This keeps CSS scoped to components and provides a flexible highly customizable base of classes.

-In addition I used the following research from Smashing Magazine for my link, header, and paragraph styling.
+In addition I used the followinwg research from Smashing Magazine for my link, header, and paragraph styling.

 - Header sizes research: <https://www.smashingmagazine.com/2009/08/typographic-design-survey-best-practices-from-the-best-blogs/>
 - Link styling research: <https://www.smashingmagazine.com/2010/02/the-definitive-guide-to-styling-web-links/>